What Is a Pip in Forex? Using Pips

 The next step in answering the question, 'what are pips in Forex?' and understanding the meaning of pips, is to understand how to calculate Forex pips.
 For most currency pairs, one Forex pip is a movement in the fourth decimal place.
 The most notable exceptions are those pips in Forex pairs involving the Japanese Yen.
 For pairs involving the JPY, one pip is a movement in the second decimal place.
 The Forex pip points table below shows Forex pips rates for some common currency pairs.

-Graphical example of pips in trading - Disclaimer: Graphics for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Graphical example of pips in trading - Disclaimer: Graphics for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 To further understand the meaning of pips, let's look at an example of a Forex pip.
 Multiplying your position size by one pip will answer the question of how much a pip is worth.
 For example, let's say that you want to trade the EUR/USD currency pair, and you decide to purchase one lot.